ckoepp/TwitterSearch/docs/TwitterSearch.rst

 Access meta data
 ++++++++++++++++

 An output of the available meta data from the query to the Twitter API is stored in a ``dict``.
-You can access it by calling ``getMetadata()`` which will return all meta information about the last query.
+You can access it by calling ``get_metadata()`` which will return all meta information about the last query.

 Example: